IsaacJang0321/expenses_calculator/README.md

 ## Notes

-- Fuel prices are currently using mock data.
-Replace with actual Korean fuel price API in `app/lib/fuelPrice.ts`
+- Fuel prices are fetched from OPINET API in real-time.
+Set `OPINET_API_KEY` in `.env.local` to use actual prices.
 - Vehicle data includes common Korean vehicles.
 You can extend the list in `app/lib/vehicleData.ts`